garden-io/garden/examples/ephemeral-cluster-demo/README.md

-# Demo project with using Ephemeral Cluster

-A basic demo showing the use of Ephemeral Clusters.

-# Simple demo project using Ephemeral Cluster
+# Simple demo project using a Garden Managed Kubernetes Cluster

-This example project demonstrates how to use Garden's ephemeral-kubernetes provider for deploying an application to one of the ephemeral Kubernetes clusters provided by Garden.
+This example project demonstrates how to use Garden's `garden-kubernetes` provider for deploying an application to one of the ephemeral Kubernetes clusters provided by Garden.

-For information about ephemeral Kubernetes clusters, [`check out the docs.`](../../docs/basics/ephemeral-clusters.md)
+For information about ephemeral Kubernetes clusters, [`check out the docs.`](../../docs/guides/garden-managed-kubernetes-clusters.md)

-## Configuring ephemeral kubernetes
+## Configuring garden-kubernetes

-The project configuration of this application, which is specified in `garden.yml`, declares 2 environments `local` and `remote`.
-And for the `remote` environment `ephemeral-kubernetes` provider is configured as following:
+The project configuration of this application, which is specified in `garden.yml`, declares an environment `remote` and configures `garden-kubernetes` provider for the `remote` environment as following:

 ```yaml
 ...